 Call the WRC at (508) 999-8710 or e-mail for more information.

-Each semester the WRC offers small, informal workshops that help international students learn about American culture through the use of newspapers, magazines, radio programs, television, and literature.
-Students may earn independent study credits for attending these workshops if their departments allow.
-The program aims to help students:
+Periodically, the WRC offers small, informal workshops that help international students learn about American culture through the use of newspapers, magazines, radio programs, television, and literature.
+These meetings aim to help students

 - Examine current American events

 - Learn American idioms and slang

 - Develop reading skills

 - Analyze American politics, business, medicine, and science